bUnit-dev/bUnit/docs/site/docs/test-doubles/navigation-manager.md

 ## Asserting that navigation was prevented with the `NavigationLock` component

 The `NavigationLock` component, which was introduced with .NET 7, gives the possibility to intercept the navigation and can even prevent it. bUnit will always create a history entry for prevented or even failed interceptions.
-This gets reflected in the <xref:Bunit.TestDoubles.NavigationHistory> property.
+This gets reflected in the <xref:Bunit.TestDoubles.NavigationHistory.State> property, as well as in case of an exception on the <xref:Bunit.TestDoubles.NavigationHistory.Exception> property.

 A component can look like this:
 ```razor